golemfactory/golem-sdk-cli/README.md

 ## Installing / Getting started

-Golem SDK CLI is available as a NPM package.
+Golem SDK CLI is available as an NPM package.

 Install using npm: